 As part of a recent effort to revitalize the AAA, we are now holding regular events including guest lectures on Albanian history, culture and music, book launches and screenings of Albanian films.
 We also provide information to our members on a range of Albania-related events and developments.

-The Association is celebrating its 100th anniversary in 2012 with a continuing series of centenary events.
+The Association celebrated its 100th anniversary in 2012 with a series of centenary events and continues with a rich programme of events.
 Members are requested to pay their annual membership subscriptions which will entitle them to free or reduced rate admittance to these events and to the Annual General Meeting.

 The annual subscription is £15 for a single adult, £25 for family membership and £5 for a student.